microfleet/core/packages/plugin-kafka/docs/kafka-notes.md

 ### TRBL
 Somehow  have to alter consumerStream _read method ((((.
 If wrapper stream touches read and topic contains no data ENTRING INFINITE LOOP

+Unable to escape from infinite _read() loop.
+Again decided to extend ConsumerStream class and override it's behaviour.
+This brought some extra logic, but current `kafka.ConsumerStream` architecture hides `onread` and `retry` methods.

+Yes it brings a lot of code, but to avoid additional overhead in queries to broker, we provide caching mechanism.
+Caches drop on `rebalance`

+Otherwise you will receive infinite loop if consumer reconnects to the topic that was read previously.

+We don't need to update caches because after successfull reading we will receive all data from rdkafka local storage.

+DONT try to wrap this kafka.ConsumerStream with some other streams, this breaks event loops and brings you lot's of troubles.